 The tactics included within each layer will vary based on the organization and available resources.
 Here’s an example of how your existing tools align to the MLE Framework.

-- Shared Knowledge: intranet, wiki, social platforms, user generated content
+- Shared Knowledge: intranet, wiki, social platforms, user-generated content

 - Performance Support: social platforms, chat, coaches, question/answer forums, electronic performance support systems

-- Manager Support: coaching, huddles, practice activities
+- Coaching: actionable reporting, huddles, practice activities

-- On-Demand Training: eLearning, MOOCs, classroom sessions
+- Pull Training: eLearning, MOOCs, classroom sessions

 To apply the framework, start at the bottom and ask questions to determine the least amount of support necessary to achieve the desired outcome.
 Once you hit the layer that is deemed sufficient to solve the problem, stop and apply the related tactics for that layer as well as the layers below.
 Shared Knowledge and Performance Support layers should be applied to address all potential performance challenges.